 For example, if you come every Sunday and set up your mom or dad’s medications, you can have some expectation that she or he will take the correct medications at the right time.
 But it wouldn’t hurt to also have a way of checking that once or twice during the week with a visit from a trusted friend or relative, or through daily medication reminder phone calls from you.
 If you’re aging relative no longer has a home phone and you’re still wanting to get in contact with them for medication and more, have a look at senior-friendly cell phones on the market suitable for your relatives needs.

 Make a distinction between safety and everything else.
 When your parent’s safety is on the line, you might just have to take charge by taking over.
 On the other hand, if you’d just prefer that something be done a certain way or at a certain time, there might be an opportunity to loosen the grip a bit

-While these tips are great for assisting aging parents who may just be entering the next phase in their lives, it is important to look out for warning signs that could indicate it is time for more comprehensive supervision or assisted living.
+While these tips are great for assisting aging parents who may just be entering the next phase in their lives, it is important to look out for warning signs that could indicate it is time for more comprehensive supervision or moving to an assisted living facility like https://srcarecenter.com/locations/senior-care-in-redondo-beach/.
 Aging parents often keep secrets from their children to avoid being a burden or entering a more dependent stage in life.
 According to AgingCare.com, the 10 most common secrets elderly parents keep are: falls, pain, dizziness, auto accidents or driving infractions, money shortages, frivolous purchasing, gambling, financial abuse, elder abuse by family members, neighbors or paid caregivers, and alcohol or drug abuse.